-To give yourself the best chance of getting in for free, we recommend arriving near the club’s opening (10:30 pm).
+So to give yourself the best chance of getting in for free, we recommend arriving near the club’s opening time of 10:30 pm.

-Guest list reservations are usually reserved for women only.
-Although, at Hakkasan, men can occasionally get on it, especially if there’s an even ratio of women in the group.
+Men can occasionally get on the Hakkasan guest list, especially if there’s an even ratio of women in the group.

 Hakkasan Table Reservations

-Further down, we’ll go into more detail about table service reservations, including our top table picks.
+We’ll get into more details about bottle service below, including our top table picks.
 For now, here’s a general overview.

 Your bottle service minimum determines your table inside Hakkasan.
 For example, the higher your minimum spend, the better your location.